csci104/docker/README.md

 > If you're on macOS, try running `source ~/.zshrc` or `source ~/.bashrc` and then run `ch list`.
 If this fails, try opening up a new terminal and retry the command.
-If this fails, you can ask a CP, post on Piazza, or [create a Github Issue](https://github.com/csci104/docker/issues/new/choose) if you're not in the class but still need help.
+If this fails, you can ask a CP, post on Piazza, or <a href="https://github.com/csci104/docker/issues/new/choose" target="_blank">create a Github Issue</a> if you're not in the class but still need help.

 Let's check and make sure everything works by running `ch list` in your terminal.
 You should get output like this below, but don't worry if the filepath in `Volume`